DCFS, hospitals create new hotlines following phone outages leading to connection problems around Louisiana

 DCFS said the technical issues appear to stem from a Beryl-related power outage affecting Lumen Technologies’ local provider network, which helps route calls to Louisiana’s child abuse hotline.
 The alternate hotline number is a direct dial number to Seattle, Washington, which then forwards callers to the child abuse hotline.

 The Iberville Parish Sheriff's Office posted on social media that AT&T customers are experiencing similar connectivity issues with some of their phone lines.
-Deputies have set up an alternative number for non-emergencies: (225) 776-8868.
+Deputies have set up a 24/7 alternative number for non-emergencies: (225) 776-8868.

+"We have taken steps to make sure that everybody understands that we are here for them," Iberville Parish Capt.
+Monty Migliacio said.

 Tangipahoa Parish Government officials say they have also experienced the same issues.